content-left-bg.png

 • must comply with control measures from the CARA record and adapt as hazards arise

-• must suspend the activity if the conditions become unfavourable (e.g. overcrowding).
+• must not rely on students to recover a person in difficulty at any time.
+The activity must be suspended if the conditions become unfavourable (e.g. overcrowding).

 If circuit stations are being used, the adult supervisor must be positioned at the station with highest risk while still maintaining supervision of all participants and stations.
 If multiple stations are considered to be high or extreme risk, an adult supervisor must be positioned at each risk point.

-For all trampoline gymnastics activities, a competent spotter must be positioned at each side of the trampoline.
+For all trampoline activities, a competent spotter must be positioned at each side of the trampoline.

 Supervisor qualifications

-• a registered teacher with competence (knowledge and skills) in teaching the gymnastics activity; or
+• a registered teacher with competence (knowledge and skills) in teaching the gymnastics activity

-• an adult supervisor, working under the direct supervision of a registered teacher, with current accreditation from Gymnastics Queensland as an intermediate coach or similar.
+• an adult supervisor, working under the direct supervision of a registered teacher, with current accreditation from Gymnastics Australia as an intermediate coach or similar.

-• a registered teacher with qualifications in Physical Education (or equivalent demonstrated capability) and competence (knowledge and skills) in teaching high risk gymnastics activities (e.g. successful completion of a LaunchPad workshop conducted by Gymnastics Australia); or
+• a registered teacher with qualifications in Physical Education (or equivalent demonstrated capability) and competence (knowledge and skills) in teaching high risk gymnastics activities (e.g. successful completion of a LaunchPad workshop conducted by Gymnastics Queensland)

-• an adult supervisor, working under the direct supervision of a registered teacher, with current accreditation from Gymnastics Queensland as an intermediate coach in the specific Gymsport or similar.
+• an adult supervisor, working under the direct supervision of a registered teacher, with current accreditation from Gymnastics Australia as an intermediate coach in the specific Gymsport or similar.

 Facilities and equipment